Savannah, Georgia Tarpon Fishing

-Fish Savannah, Tybee Island, Blufton, Richmond Hill, and Pooler, GA Lowcountry for tarpon.
+Fish Savannah, Tybee Island, Bluffton, Richmond Hill, and Pooler, GA Lowcountry for tarpon.
 Anglers of all abilities welcome.

 Savannah Tarpon Fishing

 Tarpon are the heavyweight champions of the inshore world.
 Known for their explosive takes, aerial acrobatics, and pure power, these migratory fish offer one of the most exciting experiences in all of saltwater fishing.
-Along the Georgia coast, we have a seasonal window from June through September when tarpon move into the larger rivers, sounds, and bays around Savannah, Tybee Island, and Richmond Hill as part of their annual migration.
+Along the Georgia coast, we have a seasonal window from June through September when tarpon move into the larger rivers, sounds, and bays around Savannah, Tybee Island, Bluffton, Richmond Hill, and Pooler as part of their annual migration.

 These fish are big.
 Most Georgia tarpon range from 60 to 120 pounds, although larger fish are not uncommon.
 They come here to feed on mullet, menhaden, and other baitfish that school up in the sounds and creek mouths during the summer.
 Tarpon in our area are typically caught rolling near the surface, daisy-chaining in the tide lines, or blowing up bait balls with unmistakable violence.